 This clause is arranged as follows:

+The MAC data plane architecture for FA is described in 10.x.3.1 (MAC data plane architecture for FA).

-For downlink individually addressed frames, AP MLD transmission processing is specified in 10.x.3.1 (AP MLD transmission processing for downlink individually addressed frames) and non-AP MLD receiving processing is specified in 10.x.3.2 (Non-AP MLD receiving processing for downlink individually addressed frames).
+For downlink individually addressed frames, FA processing is specified in 10.x.3.2 (FA processing for uplink individually addressed frames).

-For uplink individually addressed frames, non-AP MLD transmission processing is specified in 10.x.3.3 (Non-AP MLD transmission processing for uplink individually addressed frames) and AP MLD receiving processing is specified in 10.x.3.4 (AP MLD receiving processing for uplink individually addressed frames).
+For uplink individually addressed frames, non-AP MLD transmission processing is specified in 10.x.3.3 (FA processing for downlink individually addressed frames).

 The descriptions assume that the FA parameters for the current FA epoch are known to the transmitter.
 For details see 10.x.2 (Frame Anonymity Parameter Update (FAPU)).

-The processing is described with respect to MAC data plane architectures introduced in 5.1.5.1 (General):

-Common functions applied in the non-AP MLD and per-link functions applied in Affiliated STAs align with Fig 5-2a (MAC data plane architecture (MLO) for individually addressed data frames).

-Common functions applied in the AP MLD and per-link functions applied in Affiliated APs align with Fig 5-2b (MAC data plane architecture for AP MLD and affiliated APs).

 NOTE— FA processing for individually addressed frames is identical for the uplink direction and downlink direction, with the following exceptions:

 The FA STA MAC is used in Address 1 of individually addressed frames in the downlink direction and in Address 2 of individually addressed frames in the uplink direction.